Table of contents

 Fiber-rich foods: Where can you find fiber?

-Dietary fiber is an indigestible, long-chain carbohydrate that is a component of plant cells.
+Dietary fibers are indigestible, long-chain carbohydrates that are components of plant cells.
 Accordingly, they are naturally found in all plant foods - especially in

 • fruit